danicas1971/MAREX-SIM/README.md

 # MAREX-SIM
 A simulator for a new membrane processor architecture, made by RTC-Lab at University of Seville

-This software is intended to be used as a proof of concept and validation for the **MAREX** architecture.
+This software is intended to be used as a proof of concept and validation of **MAREX** architecture.
+Only for researching purposes.

-# REPOSITORY CONTENTS
+# THIS REPOSITORY CONTENTS ...

-- MAREX-SIM.exe: MAREX Simulator in a x64 executable.
-It needs .NET 4.2.
+- MARESIM.cs: MAREX's source code to be compiled in Visual Studio with .NET 4.5.
-- Batch archives: workloads used for gather results about
+- Batch archives: workloads used for gathering results.
+See comments inside.
+- LICENSE
+- Readme.md: this file.